apacheignite/documentation/data-grid/page-memory.md

     "0-1": "Sets default page size.",
     "0-2": "2 KB",
     "1-0": "`setDefaultMemoryPolicyName(...)`",
     "1-1": "Sets default memory policy's name.
-By default every cache is bound to a memory region instantiated with this policy.\n\nRefer to [memory policies](doc:page-memory#memory-policies) section to learn more about memory policies.", "1-2": "`null`",
+By default every cache is bound to a memory slab instantiated with this policy.\n\nRefer to [memory policies](doc:page-memory#memory-policies) section to learn more about memory policies.", "1-2": "`null`",
     "2-0": "`setMemoryPolicies(...)`",
     "2-1": "Sets a list of all memory policies available in the cluster.\n\nRefer to [memory policies](doc:page-memory#memory-policies) section to learn more about memory policies.",